kristoff-it/kristoff.it/content/blog/good-open-source/index.md

-I'm going to give a full introduction to the context that I'm referring to, but I also want to point out that I'm writing this in part for the benefit of the [Handmade Network](https://handmade.network/), since the events that I'll mention soon impacted the community directly.
+I'm going to give a full introduction to the context that I'm referring to, but I also want to point out that I'm writing this in part for the benefit of the [Handmade Network](https://handmade.network/), since the events that I'm about to mention impacted the community directly.

 ## Our Machinery, but not yours